Phone-GWP-group

 At best, customers have to wait for the goods (potentially losing any prospect of repeat business).
 At worst, it leads to cancelled orders.

-But packaging can play a much more significant role in your success.
+However, packaging can play a significantly more important role in your success.

 Reduce packing times